WayScience/phenotypic_profiling/1.split_data/README.md

 Data is split into subsets in [split_data.ipynb](split_data.ipynb).
 The testing dataset is determined by randomly sampling 15% (stratified by phenotypic class) of the single-cell dataset.
 The training dataset is the subset remaining after the testing samples are removed.
-Sample indexes associated with training and testing subsets are stored in [data_split_indexes.tsv](indexes/data_split_indexes.tsv).
+Sample indexes associated with training and testing subsets are stored in [indexes/](indexes/).
-Sample indexes are later used to load subsets from [labeled_data.csv.gz](../0.download_data/data/labeled_data.csv.gz).
+Sample indexes are later used to load subsets from labeled data in [0.download_data/data/](../0.download_data/data/).

 ## Step 1: Split Data